 The right travel kennel can keep your pet physically and emotionally comfortable throughout their journey.
-To make sure your pet has a comfortable flight, we ask that you follow our kennel guidelines and help your pet get acclimated to their kennel.
+To make sure your pet has a comfortable flight, we have strict kennel requirements designed to keep your pet safe.

 * Domestic flights only

 Due to heating limitations. we cannot transport warm-blooded animals on any Airbus 319.
 320. 321NX, 3215 or 321H aircraft.
 Acceptable animals that can be transported on the Airbus 319, 320, 321NX, 3215 or 321H include tropical fish, lobsters and other "aquatics."Aircraft compatibility (PDF) »

 Kennel must be made from rigid plastic, metal or wood with a metal grated end which can be the door.
 It also needs to be leakproof and escape-proof.

 Kennel must have adequate ventilation on 3 sides for domestic and 4 sides for international flights.
 The ventilation openings must be a max of 1" x 1" (dogs) or 3/4" x 3/4" (cats).

 Snap closure kennels will only be accepted when secured with metal nuts, bolts or screws.
 Black nylon caps are also accepted.